 Related: How to Create a Bare Bones Budget

 Here’s where it gets interesting.
 I have a Chase Freedom® Credit Card where I get 5% cash back on certain categories every quarter.
 Here’s what it looked like for 2016:

-According to my budget, I spend about $1,500 in groceries a quarter.
-That is another “double dip” for Q2, with cash back savings of $75 and another $21.60 in gas rewards earned.
+According to my budget, I spend about $1,500 on groceries a quarter.
+That is another double-dip for Q2, with cash back savings of $75 and another $21.60 in gas rewards earned.
 This came out to a total gas rewards savings of $96.60 for the second quarter.